 Some people avoid kneeling after their surgery as they have the misconception or uncertainty that it may be harmful to their knee following knee surgery.
 You should talk through any worries you have about your knee replacement in detail with your knee surgeon.

 At Ramsay, we are very conscious that a speedy recovery is important after the procedure.
 Aftercare is a valuable part of our care and we aim to get you back to normal life, as soon as possible.

-You will typically stay in hospital with us for two days or less.
+You will need to stay in hospital with us until we are confident you are ready to go home, this is typically one to two days..
 One of our physiotherapists will explain and demonstrate exercises to do at home to help strengthen your knee and they will offer advice about everyday living and what you should and shouldn’t do.
 Initially you’ll be given crutches or a frame to help you walk.
 Physiotherapy is often advised for a number of weeks after knee replacement.